Luke 7:19-20

 THE DOCTRINE OF AVATARS--Eastern Teaching

-From the Lucis Trust Website - http://www.lucistrust.org/arcane/coming_one.shtml
+From the Lucis Trust Website

-Right down the ages, in many world cycles and in many countries (and today in all) great points of tension have occurred which have been characterised by a hopeful sense of expectancy.
+Right down the ages, in many world cycles and in many countries (and today in all) great points of tension have occurred which have been characterized by a hopeful sense of expectancy.
 Some one is expected and His coming is anticipated.
-Always in the past, it has been the religious teachers of the period who have fostered and proclaimed this expectancy and the time has always been one of chaos and difficulty, of a climaxing point at the close of a civilisation or culture and when the resources of the old religions have seemed inadequate to meet men's difficulties or to solve their problems.
+Always in the past, it has been the religious teachers of the period who have fostered and proclaimed this expectancy and the time has always been one of chaos and difficulty, of a climaxing point at the close of a civilization or culture and when the resources of the old religions have seemed inadequate to meet men's difficulties or to solve their problems.
 The coming of the Avatar and the advent of a Coming One are the keynotes of the prevalent expectancy.
 When the times are ripe, the invocation of the masses is strident enough and the faith of those who know is keen enough, then always He has come and today will be no exception to this ancient rule or to this universal law.
 For decades, the reappearance of the Christ, the Avatar, has been anticipated by the faithful in both hemispheres—not only by the Christian faithful, but by those who look for Maitreya and for the Boddhisattva as well as those who expect the Imam Mahdi.

-From Share International - http://www.shareintl.org/
+From Share International

 “MAITREYA appears, 'out of the blue', to people everywhere -- always in a form that inspires recognition.
 In this way he seeks to prepare us for his public emergence, and to communicate his teachings and priorities for a just world.
 His first such appearance was on 11 June 1988, in Nairobi, Kenya to 6,000 people who saw him as Jesus Christ.”